jobzzyy-crypto/ChessGameGUI/README.md

 - Issue: GitHub displays a warning: “This type of file can harm your device”   and prevents editing of .class files.

 - Cause: class files are compiled Java bytecode, treated as binary             executables.
 GitHub restricts browser-based editing of such files to         prevent  potential security risks.
-- Note: I would suggest you should clone or downlod the zip file, then you     run the chess-game.
+- Note: I would suggest you should clone or downlod the zip file, then you     run the Chess-Game.